liambloom/Java/src/io/github/liambloom/softwareEngineering/chapter18/SelfChecks.md

     Load Factor: 7/11 &asymp; 0.6363636363636364
 9. a.
 It's okay, but not great.
 It follows the rules, and has some distribution, but it's not an even distribution, as there are some numbers (like 0) that appear often, and others (like primes) that almost never appear.

     b.
-No, it is not distributed at all
+No, it is not distributed at all *(Correction: It is legal, but still not good)*

     c.
 No, it is not consistent between equal instances.

 10. ```java
     @Override
     public int hashCode() {
-        return year + month + day;
+        // Correction: It's better to multiply each field by a different large prime number return year + month + day;
     }
     ```
 11. ```java
     @Override
     public int hashCode() {
+        // Correction: It's better to multiply each field by a different large prime number
         return name.hashCode() + age + studentId + Double.valueOf(weight).hashCode();
     }
     ```